automl/SMAC3/stable/_sources/installation.rst.txt

 Manual Installation
 -------------------
-To install SMAC3 from command line, please type the following commands on the command line
+To install SMAC3 from command line, please type the following commands on the command line:

 .. code-block:: bash